cds-snc/notification-api/tests-perf/locust/README.md

 You should not have to modify the configuration to run the stress-tests locally.

+### Default configuration

+- 10 users (set in `locust.conf`)
+- each user sends a bulk jon of 1000 emails once a minute (set in `locust-notifications.py`)
+- run time 10 minutes (set in `locust.conf`)
+So overall we ask to send 10000 emails per minute for 10 minutes, approx 100000 emails in total

 ## How to run the stress tests

 There are two ways to run Locust, with the UI or headless.